The first page of Frequently Asked Questions deals with the difference between companies and business names and registration requirements for both.

 Please also see Online Filing FAQ for questions regarding CORE.

 You can obtain a duplicate cert on our online portal at CORE.

 The fee for a Duplicate Certificate is €12.

-You can obtain a Duplicate Certificate for public sector use only - free of charge, simply by entering an email address and the company/business name number.
+You can obtain a Duplicate Certificate simply by entering an email address and the company/business name number.
 Link to Duplicate Certificate Facility